oat-sa/tao-dependency-resolver/README.md

 - `main extension name`: "manifest name", e.g. "taoQtiTest" of the extension to resolve.
 - `main repository branch`: the branch of the extension to be resolved.
 - `dependency branches`: desired branches to download include for each dependency.
 In the form of "extensionName1:branchName1,extensionName2:branchName2,...", e.g. "tao:develop,taoQtiItem:fix/tao-1234,generis:10.12.14".
 Branches for all non given extensions will default to "develop".
 - `repositories`: flag to indicate that composer repositories information must be included.
+In case of private repositories, ssh authentication must be set up to use the generated composer.json file.

 Only one of the two options `repository-name` and `extension-name` must be provided.